DFHack/dfhack/docs/plugins/overlay.rst

 The overlay framework manages the on-screen widgets that other tools (including 3rd party plugins and scripts) can register for display.
-If you are a developer who wants to write an overlay widget, please see the `overlay-widget-guide`.
+If you are a developer who wants to write an overlay widget, please see the `overlay-dev-guide`.

 Usage
 -----